kaisenlinux/manpages-dev/category/SystemSecurity/Htop.md

             Scroll right to the end of the process entry (i.e. end of line).

        Space
             Tag or untag a process.
 Commands that can operate on multiple processes, like "kill", will then apply over the list of tagged processes, instead of the currently highlighted one.

        c    Tag the current process and its children.
-Commands that can operate on multiple processes, like "kill", will then apply over the  list  of  tagged  pro‐ cesses, instead of the currently highlighted one.
+Commands that can operate on multiple processes, like "kill", will then apply over the list of tagged processes, instead of the currently highlighted one.

        U    Untag all processes (remove all tags added with the Space or c keys).

        s    Trace process system calls: if strace(1) is installed, pressing this key will attach it to the currently selected process, presenting a live update of system calls issued  by  the process.

        l    Display open files for a process: if lsof(1) is installed, pressing this key will display the list of file descriptors opened by the process.